KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 Interesting, many materials state that Lasso regression should be used when there is multicollinearity issue in the dataset because Lasso will select 1 variable from the highly correlated group.
-However it is not happening in my case.
-The “highway.index” and “property.tax” are correlated with a VIF above 5 and therefore they should not coexist in a model as it WOULD affect the accuracy of the coefficients.
+However, it is not happening in my case.
+The “highway.index” and “property.tax” are correlated with a VIF above 5 and therefore they should not coexist in a model as it would affect the accuracy of the coefficients.

 ``` r
 coef(model_lasso$finalModel, model_lasso$bestTune$lambda)